GuyShmueli/SLAM/README.md

 ## Section 3: Performance Analysis

-> **Note:** I have implemented the code for all the plots, but the guidelines asked for substantial subset of them and restricted the project to 20 pages, so I didn’t present all the plots in the project. *(PDF p.10)*

 ### 3.1 Tracking Statistics
 - Total number of tracks: **204,432**.
 - Number of frames: **2,600**.